 And third, make it a button rather than a link, even if using a plain text style for your welcome email.
 Or, at least make that link of a different color.
-You’ve got the idea: a CTA should draw the eye.
+The idea is that your CTA should draw the eye.

 5 Secrets to Welcome Emails Optimization

 To get the most out of welcome emails, work on their optimization.
 First and foremost, send them as soon as possible to confirm subscription and let people know you are with them.
-When giving you their email address, new subscribers are waiting for the feedback to take further actions.
-So, grab the moment.
+When giving you their email address, new subscribers are waiting for the feedback to take further action, so grab the moment.

-Tip: Send the first welcome email within 5 minutes after subscription.
+Tip: Send the first welcome email within five minutes after subscription.
 People hate waiting too long.
-If you have a welcome email series, send the second letter in a day, and the third one — 2-3 days later.
+If you have a welcome email series, send the second email in a day and the third one two to three days later.

-Optimize a subject line of your welcome email, either.
+Optimize the subject line of your welcome email.
 It stands to reason that it’s aimed at thanking and welcoming a new subscriber to your community, but some options are still available to encourage clicking:

 - Welcome to Benchmark!
 What’s next?